Michaelgwei86/kubernetes/Kubernetes/README.md

 The ETCD stores information about the state of the cluster.
-So you can choose to backup the etcd cluster itself. it is found in the controlplane data is stored in the data directory. it also comes with the builtin snapshot utility
+So you can choose to backup the etcd cluster itself. it is found in the controlplane data is stored in the data directory. it also comes with the built-in snapshot utility

 etcdctl snapshot save snapshot.db etcdctl snapshot status snapshot.db